 8. Can I visit a current worksite?

 Most roofing companies tackle multiple roofing jobs at once.
 If you ask to visit a current worksite, the answer should always be “yes.”
 Seeing firsthand what the company can achieve is immensely useful.
+Even if you don’t intend to visit a worksite or the roofer doesn’t have any jobs going on at the time, asking the question is still a good test.
+If the roofing company seems hesitant to let you visit a current worksite, it’s likely a bad sign.

 9. Can I have a list of references?